Jing-Van/shortner-url-api/README.md

 # Express API template
+# Express won’t be complete without talking about middleware.
+# this repo is mainly for shortner url demo, not implementing a middle ware in this case

 $ yarn startdev
 $ yarn test
 # Url table has been created and that the urls were inserted into the table.
+# If you’ve just run your test, remember to run yarn query to recreate the messages table.
 $ yarn runQuery

 [![Build Status](https://travis-ci.com/Jing-Van/shortner-url-api.svg?branch=master)](https://travis-ci.com/Jing-Van/shortner-url-api)